 Reviews

-1. Singh. et. al., (2012) conducted study on Socio-economic Empowerment of Farmwomen in Madhya Pradesh Through Suitable Technological Interventions: A Krishi Vigyan Kendra (KVK) Approach, the study revealed after modifying the technological module accordance with Madhya Pradesh condition, a total number of 32 OFTs, 30 FLDs and 278 trainings were organized by KVK Home Scientists during the period of 2008-09.
+1. Singh et. al., (2012) conducted study on Socio-economic Empowerment of Farmwomen in Madhya Pradesh Through Suitable Technological Interventions: A Krishi Vigyan Kendra (KVK) Approach, the study revealed after modifying the technological module accordance with Madhya Pradesh condition, a total number of 32 OFTs, 30 FLDs and 278 trainings were organized by KVK Home Scientists during the period of 2008-09.
 All these above-mentioned interventions gained importance and increased the adoption rates of technologies and skills thoroughly by 45.00%, 68.00% and 85.00% respectively with around quarter percentage hype in income (20-25%).
 Hence this module can be generalized further to other parts of the nation, and it has proved excellence in enhancing the socioeconomic status of farm women.

-2. Behera. et. al., (2014) conducted a study called Transfer of Technology through Krishi Vigyan Kendra for the Tribal Farmers in Hilly Areas of Koraput District.
+2. Behera et. al., (2014) conducted a study called Transfer of Technology through Krishi Vigyan Kendra for the Tribal Farmers in Hilly Areas of Koraput District.
 The research results revealed that after conducted training programmes, the effects of technology on crop production were drastically improved and resulted in 26.20 percent increase in yield of HYV crop variety named Pratikhya compared to local race followed by increase in yield of Niger found boosted with 32.43 percent and even in turmeric it is 54.60 percent and groundnut yield increased by 28.00 percent.
 In terms of vegetables such as tomato, cabbage and brinjal, yield increased up to 25.00 percent.
 Those increased yield percentages of above crops resulted in increased B:C ratio also.
 Therefore KVK- Koraput played a significant role in impacting farmers through their interventions such as training programs and Dissemination of improved varieties.

 3. Nath and De (2015) conducted study called Role of KVKs in Strengthening Livelihood Security of Resource Poor Farm Families of Rural India.
 The research results exhibited that farmers from adopted villages had good amount of social, economic, occupational, environmental development and as well as technology adoption.
 Based on all five table values there was huge gap (65.00 – 78.00%) between adopted and non-adopted villages of KVK in this region.

-4. Sahoo. et. al., (2016) The study emphasises the function of Krishi Vigyan Kendra (KVK) in Khordha district of Odisha state in advancing composite fish culture through scientific management practices, respondents are those are regular beneficiaries benefitted from mandatory objectives of KVK. after KVK interventions such as training programs, advisory services, front line demonstrations the percentage of adopters boomed to 95.24 percent in practicing water quality test followed by proper stocking density (94.24%), use of extension agencies (92.85%) followed by lime application to pond (87.51%).
+4. Sahoo et. al., (2016) The study emphasises the function of Krishi Vigyan Kendra (KVK) in Khordha district of Odisha state in advancing composite fish culture through scientific management practices, respondents are those are regular beneficiaries benefitted from mandatory objectives of KVK. after KVK interventions such as training programs, advisory services, front line demonstrations the percentage of adopters boomed to 95.24 percent in practicing water quality test followed by proper stocking density (94.24%), use of extension agencies (92.85%) followed by lime application to pond (87.51%).
 It was notable that Front line demonstrations and On-farm trail were more effective changing the farmers attitude and mindset through the principle of ‘Seeing is Believing.’